Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

-We have seen that in order to determine the prediction on the present time $C_{TT,\ell}$'s we need to know what happens at recombination.
-We devote this section to such purpose, showing that the monopole and the dipole contribute the most.
+We have seen that to predict the $C_{TT,\ell}$, we need to know what happened at recombination.
+We devote this section to that purpose, explaining why the monopole and the dipole contribute the most.

-Let us recover here the hierarchy of Boltzmann equations for the $\Theta_\ell$'s (not taking into account polarisation) that we have derived in Chapter~\ref{Chap:PertubedBoltzmannEquations}:
+Let us recover here the hierarchy of Boltzmann equations for the $\Theta_\ell$'s (not taking into account polarization) that we derived in Chapter~\ref{Chap:PertubedBoltzmannEquations}:

-where recall that $\delta_\gamma = 4\Theta_0$ and $3\Theta_1 = V_\gamma$.
-The best way to deal with these equations is to solve them numerically by using Boltzmann codes such as CAMB or CLASS, but in this way the physics behind the $C_{TT,\ell}$'s remains hidden or unclear.
-For this reason we attack these equations in an approximate fashion, but analytically.
+where we recall that $\delta_\gamma = 4\Theta_0$ and $3\Theta_1 = V_\gamma$.
+The best way to deal with these equations is to solve them numerically by using Boltzmann codes such as CAMB or CLASS; however, in this way, the physics behind $C_{TT,\ell}$ remains hidden or unclear.
+For this reason, we tackle these equations in an approximate fashion, but analytically.

 We take the limit $-\tau' \gg \mathcal H$, which is called \textbf{tight-coupling} (TC) approximation.
 This limit physically means that the Thomson scattering rate between photons and electrons is much larger than the Hubble rate until recombination and then drops abruptly since the free electron fraction $X_e$ goes to zero very rapidly, as we have seen when studying thermal history in Chapter~\ref{Chap:ThermalHistory}.
 We shall first consider the case of \textbf{sudden recombination}, where all the photons last scatter at the same time.
 It is a fair approximation, though unrealistic. \hrulefill